LeandrAnders0n/marketplace/README.md

 - Add user authentication (login/register) using JWT tokens.
 - Allow authenticated users to add products to their wishlist.
 - Implement shopping cart functionality with the ability to add/remove products.
-- Use a design system or UI component library (e.g., Vuetify for Vue.js).
+- Use a design system or UI component library (e.g., Vuetify).
 - Ensure the application is fully responsive and adheres to modern UX/UI standards.

 ## Part 2: Backend Development (Laravel PHP)